 Every medium to large city in Mexico has at least one first-rate hospital.
 And a big plus is that the cost of healthcare in Mexico is generally half or less what you might expect to pay in the U.S. The same goes for prescription drugs.
 Prescription drugs manufactured in Mexico cost, on average, about 50% less than the same drugs in the U.S. Plus, health insurance in Mexico costs much less than it does in the U.S.

 What You Might Expect to Pay for Healthcare in Mexico

-Of course, the costs of medical care will vary by physician, hospital, and the gravity of your condition.
-On average, an office visit with a doctor—specialists included—will cost 250 to 300 pesos (about $25).
+Of course, the costs of healthcare will vary by physician, hospital, and the gravity of your condition.
+On average, an office visit with a doctor—specialists included—will cost 350 to 500 pesos (about $30 to $43).
 A house call—yes, doctors in Mexico still make house calls—will cost about the same.
-Lab tests will cost about a third of what they cost in the U.S. A CAT scan often costs about 25% of what it does in the U.S. An overnight stay in a private hospital room costs about 1,000 pesos ($77).
-A visit to a dentist for teeth cleaning costs about 300 pesos ($23).
+Lab tests will cost about a third of what they cost in the U.S. A CAT scan often costs about 25% of what it does in the U.S. An overnight stay in a private hospital room generally costs less than $100.
+A visit to a dentist for teeth cleaning costs about $28.

 Yes, in the major cities of Mexico, you can get good-quality medical care for serious medical conditions…including dialysis, major surgery…even live-in, 24-hour care…for a fraction of what you might pay in the U.S. But please, think twice about moving to Mexico if you have a serious medical condition that requires special equipment.
 The stress of being seriously ill in a foreign country can be difficult.